 Honoring the Vision ...
 Rebuilding the Dream

 Following Hurricanes Irma and Maria in September 2017, the Resort and St. John were devastated and reopening Caneel Bay was impossible.
 Since then diligent work was undertaken with Federal and local authorities to address the business realities necessary to rebuild Caneel Bay which is critical to both the overall economic health of the U.S. Virgins Islands and the employment of its people.

 In the design of the future Caneel Bay, Laurance Rockefeller’s legacy will be a central guiding force.
 The low-impact, mid-century modern architecture will remain, and the interior design will capture elements of the natural environment.
 Sustainability practices aimed at reducing the carbon footprint will be considered in every decision made.

-While work to reopen Caneel Bay continues the Resort remains closed and no reservations are being accepted through to the end of 2020 - further updates will be made available in the coming months.
+While work to reopen Caneel Bay continues, the Resort remains closed and no reservations are being accepted through 2021 - further updates will be made available in the coming months.
 In the meantime, thank you for your patience and understanding.